jmitch12/openFrameworksFinal/README.md

 [![Alt text for your video](https://i.ytimg.com/vi/UaNRmljpcMw/hqdefault.jpg)](https://youtu.be/UaNRmljpcMw)

-I used a few online sources for this project, but my classmates were most helpful with this project.
+I used a few online sources for this project, but my classmates were most helpful.

 ###Sources